eunoia-journal/Eunoia-/README.md

-# Eunoia-
+# Eunoia
 Eunoia is a thoughtfully designed personal wellbeing web application that goes beyond traditional journaling.
 It is a calm, distraction-free digital space created to help individuals pause, reflect, plan, and focus in a more intentional and emotionally mindful way.

-Unlike productivity tools that prioritize speed and output, Eunoia centers on presence, self-awareness, and gentle structure.
+Unlike productivity tools that prioritise speed and output, Eunoia centres on presence, self-awareness, and gentle structure.
 It integrates reflective practices with light planning and focus tools, supporting both the emotional and practical aspects of daily life.
+                                           "  Eunoia is not about doing more.
+                         It is about understanding more — yourself, your days, and your direction. "